vesoft-inc/nebula-docs/docs-2.0/15.contribution/how-to-contribute.md

 - Build your code with unit tests enabled

-  For more information, see [Install Nebula Graph by compiling the source code](../4.deployment-and-installation/2.compile-and-install-nebula-graph/1.install-nebula-graph-by-compiling-the-source-code.md).
+  For more information, see [Install NebulaGraph by compiling the source code](../4.deployment-and-installation/2.compile-and-install-nebula-graph/1.install-nebula-graph-by-compiling-the-source-code.md).

   !!!
 Note